 Wild pig in old German.
-That is my dad's theory.
+That's my dad's theory.

 On International Women's Day, I spoke to three women who work in branches of the media where women are minorities - sport, rural and in digital.
 We also discussed the ABC's decision to broadcast an all women lineup to mark the day.